harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 - **Kubernetes Cluster:** add a Harness [Kubernetes Cluster connector](https://developer.harness.io/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference/) to connect to the cluster that will be used as the runtime step infrastructure.
 - **Namespace:** enter the name of the cluster namespace to use.

-For information on configuring containerized step groups, go to [Containerized step groups](/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-step-groups).

-### Harness Docker Hub connector for all steps
+### Harness Docker Hub connector and image for all steps

 The DinD Background, SAM Build, and SAM Deploy steps are containerized.
 In each step, you must provide a Harness connector to a container registry and an image for the container the step uses.

-You can create the connector, in the any of the steps and they select it in the other steps, or you can create it separately and select it in the steps.

-For steps on how to create the connector separately using the Harness Docker Hub registry, go to [Harness Docker connector for all steps](/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-step-groups#harness-docker-connector-for-all-steps).

-Now you can select the connector in each step.
+When you create the **Execution** section of your stage the first time and select the Basic strategy, Harness supplies the container registry connector and image for each step automatically.

+You can add/select a different container registry connector and image for each step, but the image should support the SAM template operations you are deploying.

 ### DinD Background step

-For steps on how to configure a DinD Background step, go to [Add a DinD Background step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-step-groups#add-a-dind-background-step).

-For this SAM deployment's use of the DinD Background step, do the following:
+Let's review the SAM deployment's use of the DinD Background step:

-1. Open the DinD Background step.
+1. Open the **dind** Background step.
 The automatically generated step is named `dind`.
-2. In **Container Registry**, select the Harness container registry connector you set up.
+2. In **Container Registry**, the Harness container registry connector is already set up.
+You can add/select your own container registry connector if you like.

-   For steps on how to create the connector using the Harness Docker Hub registry, go to [Harness Docker connector for all steps](/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-step-groups#harness-docker-connector-for-all-steps).
-3. In **Image**, enter `docker:dind`.
+3. In **Image**, you can see the `docker:dind` Docker in Docker image is set up.

    The remaining settings on optional.
-For steps on how to set up the remaining settings, go to [Add a DinD Background step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-step-groups#add-a-dind-background-step).

 ### Download manifests step

 The Download manifests step fetches the SAM template in the Harness service you selected for this stage.
-The step does require configuration.
+The step does not require configuration.

 Here's an example of the step tasks: